Calvin Russell (musician): Early life and career

 In 1992, Russell returned to the forefront with Soldier.
 Following on from the previous two albums, he recorded it again at Arlyn Studios, but production this time was under the direction of Jim Dickinson.
 At the beginning of 1994 appeared Le Voyageur, a live album recorded at the Olympia, the Élysée-Montmartre, the Exo 7 in Rouen and the Zig-Zag in Orléans, reflecting a marathon tour in which Russell gave 178 concerts in Europe within a single year.

 In 1995, Dream Of The Dog was released, a turning point in his career.
 'Dream Of The Dog' is the title of an old Indian legend.
 The sleeve, which reproduced the designs on an Indian blanket, revealed Calvin's Comanche origins, with some of the symbols originating from his great-grandmother's tribe.

 Russell's next album, (recorded and mixed in Memphis), was decidedly bluesy and satisfied both fans and purists alike.
-Inbetween preparing his next album, Russell released the best of collection This Is My Life, which included three new titles: "Forever Young", "Texas Song" and "It's All Over Now".
+In between preparing his next album, Russell released the best of collection This Is My Life, which included three new titles: "Forever Young", "Texas Song" and "It's All Over Now".

 As This Is My Life (1998) appeared, Russell's teenage past resurfaced with violence during a stop at a gas station in Texas.
 A policeman noticed the dirty windows of his car and asked him to get out.
 After finding out that Russell was a former prisoner, the officer called for dog handlers, who found cannabis in his possession.
 Russell's passport was confiscated, and this incident could have led to the cancellation of all his suspended sentences, and 10 years in prison.
 Eventually things got better, with semi-supervised release under pardon.